dmbdesignpdx/flexr/_pages/use-flexr.md

 To create <strong>Stretching Columns</strong>, just add the stretching class `stretch` in the parent row.
 Stretching Columns make their parent row full width to its parent, and divide the space between themselves equally with no gutters.

-See the difference in behavior [here](/flexr-grid/).
+See the difference in behavior on the [Flexr Grid Page](/flexr-grid/).

 ## Switching Column Sizes

 Sometimes at certain screen sizes you'd like the column to be specifically bigger or smaller.
 Flexr has four special prefixes for switching that you can use.
-All you need to do is attach the prefix that correlates with the <strong>breakpoint</strong> you want to the column size you want it to change to.
+All you need to do is attach the prefix that matches the <strong>breakpoint</strong> where you want to change with the new column size:

 <dl>
    <dt><code>tl-[col]</code></dt>